projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

 The SR-IOV Extended Capability defined here is a PCIe extended capability that must be implemented in each PF device that supports the SR-IOV feature.
-This capability is used to describe and control a PF’s SR-IOV Capabilities.
+This capability is used to describe and control a PF's SR-IOV Capabilities.

 .. figure:: images/sriov-image2.png